philipbeel/Tweetable/README.md

 ### Plugin parameters

 	limit: {Iteger},            // Number of tweets to show
 	username: {String},     	// @username tweets to display
 	time: {Boolean},            // Display date
 	retweets: {Boolean},        // Discount retweets false
 	replies: {Boolean},         // Filter out @replies if true
 	failed: {String}			// Text to display when API returns no results
 	rotate: {Boolean}			// Displays only one tweet at a time
 	speed: {Iteger}		     	// Speed in milliseconds to display each tweet if rotating
 	append: {String}			// Appended position
 	HTML5: {Boolean}			// Confirm if HTML5 is supported (timeago support)
 	onComplete: {Object}		// Function callback after event triggered

 ### Changelog

+#### 1.7.1
+* Changed endpoint to use getmytweets.co.uk

 #### 1.7.0
 * Added Qunit test coverage